Graduate Satisfactory Academic Progress Policy

 - Academic progress is monitored at the end of each term.

 - Academic progress is cumulative across graduate programs at the college.

 - Completion of prerequisite/deficiency requirements for admission to a master’s program does not count toward the credit required to earn a master’s degree.
 Therefore, these credits do not count toward meeting satisfactory academic progress expectations.

-Academic progress advances only when a student earns credit toward the degree or certificate sought.
-A student earns no graduate-level credit and makes no progress academically when the student receives any of the following outcomes for a graduate course:
+- Academic progress advances only when a student earns credit toward the degree or certificate sought.
+A student earns no graduate-level credit and makes no progress academically when the student receives any of the following grades for a graduate course:

 - Incomplete (IN)

 - Withdrawal issued on or after 29th day of term (WD)